Asian Cold Noodle Salad Recipe

 Asian Noodle Salad Recipe Meal Prep Option

 Or, you can build the noodle salad in layers, in mason jars, to “meal prep” for your lunches throughout the week.

-Just like with a mason jar taco salad, the dressing goes in the bottom of this Asian pasta salad.
+The dressing goes in the bottom of this Asian pasta salad jar.

 Then, the noodles go in.
 That means the noodles basically marinate in the dressing as the jars sit in your fridge, making them super flavorful when you finally un-cap that jar and dump it into a bowl.

 The veggies sit on top of the noodles, staying crisp since they’re not covered in dressing.

 To keep the rice noodle garnish crispy, simply put the rice noodles in a small ziploc bag, and either squeeze that bag into the jar above the veggies, or pack it separately.

 What kind of noodles do I use for this Asian pasta salad?

 My absolute favorite kind of noodles to use for this Asian noodle salad recipe is Ka-me brand Soba Stir-Fry Noodles.
 I love their flavor and texture.
 They have a bit of a chew to them and don’t get too mushy, even after being tossed with dressing for a few days.